ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ~~~

 A `PkixEvidence` message is composed of a protected section known as the To-Be-Signed (TBS) section where the Evidence
-reported by the HSM is assembled.
+reported by the Attesting Environment is assembled.
 The integrity of the TBS section is ensured with one or multiple cryptographic signatures
 over the content of this section.
 There is a provision to carry X.509 certificates supporting each signature.
 The SEQUENCE OF `SignatureBlock` allows for both multi-algorithm protection and for counter-signatures
 of the Evidence.
 In an effort to keep the Evidence format simple, distinguishing between these two cases is left up to Verifier policy,
 potentially by making use of the certificates that accompany each signature.

-This design also does not prevent an attacker from removing, adding or re-ordering signatures without leaving Evidence.
+This design also does not prevent an attacker from removing, adding or re-ordering signatures without leaving trace.
 This is discussed as part of the security considerations in {{sec-detached-sigs}}.

 The TBS section is composed of a version number, to ensure future extensibility, and a sequence of reported entities.